 We have been to Svalbard with groups on very small boats and a mid-size ship; there are positives and negatives to both options.
-Dan and I believe—based on our experience—chartering our own boat is the best way to have flexibility.
-We can adjust our schedule anytime during our journey based on what we encounter and where.
+Dan and I believe—based on our experience—that chartering our own boat that is a good size with many staff is the way to go.
+We can adjust the schedule during our journey based on what we encounter and where.
 We will have access to some areas large ships cannot explore.

 SCROLL DOWN TO SEE GALLERIES FROM EXPLORERS ON PAST SVALBARD TRIPS.